-Campus Community and guests must submit a Facility and Event Registration Form.
-Reservations should be at least twenty-four (24) hours advance notice, as defined by the calendar of administrative office days, should be given.
+Members of the Campus Community must submit a Facility and Event Registration Form.
+Reservations should be at least twenty-four (24) hours advance notice, as defined by the calendar of administrative office days.
 If the event is to be scheduled on a Monday, notice shall be given no later than the preceding Friday.
 More notice may be required to allow for sufficient logistical support and to ensure the safety and security of the campus or if the requested location is already scheduled for use by another party.

-Individuals or organizations who are not members of the Campus Community or are not invited by a member of the Campus Community must contact the Dean of Student Affairs and/or the respective Campus Dean.
-Uninvited guests must submit the facility request form if they wish to reserve an indoor facility.
-Members of the Campus Community who have invited guests for an Expressive Activity must submit a facility request form for an indoor event.
+Individuals or organizations who are not members of the Campus Community must notify the Dean of Student Affairs and/or the respective Campus Dean.
+Such individuals or organizations must submit the Facility and Event Registration Form if they wish to reserve an indoor facility, giving at least twenty-four (24) hours advance notice.

-The Campus Community and guests may request to reserve campus facilities on a first-come, first-served basis.
-Campus Community will have priority when reserving campus facilities.
+Requests to reserve campus facilities are on a first-come, first-served basis, provided, Campus Community members will have priority when reserving campus facilities.
 These requests may be denied for the following reasons:

 - a.
 The requested venue is an indoor facility that the University has designated as not available for Expressive Activity; - b.
-The requested venue is an outdoor area where access is restricted from the majority of the Campus Community and guests; - c.
+The requested venue is an outdoor area where access is restricted from the majority of the Campus Community;

+- c.
 The venue is already reserved for another event; - d.
 The activity will attract a crowd larger than the venue can safely contain; - e.
 The activity will substantially disrupt another event being held at a neighboring venue; - f.
 The activity will substantially disrupt University operations (including classes); - g.
 The activity is a clear and present threat to public safety, as determined by the University's police department; - h.
 The activity will occur during examination periods; or - i.
 The activity is unlawful or unprotected.